duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ##### Possible Assignments or Discussion Topics:

-- As stated before students can read about the Moral Machine and try out some of the questions on this interactive website here: https://ici.radio-canada.ca/info/2019/voitures-autonomes-dilemme-tramway/index-en.html.

-- Teachers can assign or engage students about ethics through a variety of ways (presentations/debates/discussions) on many possible topics such as:
+Better: Exercise: Teachers can assign a research based group project to students (presentations/debates/discussions) on many possible topics such as:

 See also: Should code for large scale systems be open or closed source?